€162,000 Land Saint Martin de Belleville

 - 530 /

-Rare - 530m2 Building Land sale just 3km from St Martin and 3 Valleys ski lifts to build your very own Ski Chalet.
+Rare - 530m2 Building Land for sale just 3km from St Martin and 3 Valleys ski lifts to build your very own Ski Chalet.

 - 5 minutes drive to ski resort